Duke of York Bay: History

 In January 1996, Duke of York Bay was selected by delegates from across Nunavut as the site of the first bowhead whale hunt in Nunavut's waters.
-When the Nunavut Wildlife Management Board switched the location to Repulse Bay the following month, the community of Coral Harbour, south of Duke of York Bay, was angered with the decision.
+When the Nunavut Wildlife Management Board switched the location to Naujaat (then called Repulse Bay) the following month, the community of Coral Harbour, south of Duke of York Bay, was angered with the decision.
 Some thought it was politically motivated, others said that elders felt the ice conditions and strong currents in the bay would make for a difficult beaching.

+Road to Aqiarungna

+An all weather road running 175 km from Coral Harbour currently under construction since 1999 will link the community and the Bay with the intention of allowing better access to the north end of the island.
+Construction is expected to complete in 2027.